enguehard/enguehard.tf/content/authors/admin/_index.md

 <details>
 <summary>Past news</summary>
 <br>
-- **22 Jul 23**.
+**22 Jul 23**.
 I presented 'Lewis and Malthus' at the Cliometric Society World Meeting in Dublin.
-- **28 Jun 23**.
++ **28 Jun 23**.
 I presented 'Lewis and Malthus' at the LAGV in Marseille.
-- ** ** I presented 'Lewis and Malthus' at the Lewis Lab Graduate Workshop in Manchester.
++ **9 Mar 23 ** I presented 'Lewis and Malthus' at the Lewis Lab Graduate Workshop in Manchester.
--

 </details>